-Sound field synthesis may be defined as the problem of driving a given ensemble of elementary sound sources such that the superposition of the sound fields emitted by the individual elementary sound sources makes up a sound field with given desired properties over an extended area.
+Sound field synthesis may be defined as the problem of driving a given ensemble of elementary sound sources such that the superposition of the sound fields emitted by the individual elementary sound sources produces a sound field with given desired physical properties over an extended area.
 An introduction to the topic can be found in this article, which was published in the popular science magazine Acoustics Today.

 You can find Matlab scripts for all simulations contained in the book here.
 The Springer site provides samples of the Table of Contents as well as Chapter 2.
-Most of Chapter 1 and some more excerpts are available, e.g., on Amazon.
+Most of Chapter 1 and some more excerpts are available, for example, on Amazon.